risperaketch/HR-Employee-Attrition-Prediction/README.md

 | Job Satisfaction | Run quarterly pulse surveys; assign manager coaching to teams with below-average satisfaction scores |
 | Business Travel | Offer hybrid travel policies and travel wellbeing allowances to frequent travelers |

+Estimated ROI: If the model enables HR to retain even 10% of the 237 at-risk employees, at an average salary of $65,000 and a replacement cost of 100%, the organization avoids approximately $1.5M in annual attrition costs.
 ---

 ## Tech Stack